 A trip to the hammam, was followed by getting dressed in a traditional takschita and having henna painted on my hands and feet.
 I truly felt so special.
 For dinner there was a fantastic chicken dish that is my absolute favorite.
 It was a shame that the evening had to end.
 It wasn’t long until my vacation was over and I had to return home…. but from there on after MarocMama and MarocBaba were meant to be…..

 Things were not always easy for us.
 I’ve written about our experiences with my family and starting our own family on Multicultural Familia.
+I’ve also shared some of the challenges of dealing with immigration and the notions people have about marriage to an Arab man.
 But all of it has made us stronger.
 I am so happy to have met and married the man I always dreamed I would find – even if he was on the other side of the world!

 …..Have a Happy Valentine’s day dear friends.
 Be good to the ones you love!

 - 10000I am always looking to bring new recipes online that aren't all over the place.
 Last week we watched Jamie Oliver's Food Escapes: Marrakech on Cooking Channel.
 It brought back a flood of memories and ideas but also made me a bit sad.
 He messed with every traditional Marrakechi dish and made it into something…